 The following rankings are a list of colleges with the highest salaries for Construction Management graduates.
 Our ranking methodology takes into account Construction Management specific starting and mid-career salaries to find the top paid graduates.

 It's difficult to beat Arizona State University if you want to pursue Construction Management as a major.
 Students who graduate from this program report average early career income of construction management and mid-career income of $96,377.
-Tempe, Arizona is the perfect location for college students who appreciate the fast-paced city life.
+Prefer a large student body?
+This school has over 20,000 students on campus.

 It's hard to find a better school than Washington State University if you want to study Construction Management.
 Graduates from the Construction Management degree program at Washington State University make 14.3% above the typical graduate in this field.
 With more than 20,000 undergraduates, this institution is one of the largest schools in the nation.

 Any student who is interested in Construction Management has to take a look at Northern Arizona University.
-Northern Arizona University construction management graduates earn 11.1% more than the average construction management grad.
+Soon after graduation, Construction Management students generally make an average of $55,778 in their early careers.
 Located in Flagstaff, Arizona, this university is best for young people who blossom in an urban setting.

 Norwich University is a great choice for students pursuing a Construction Management degree.
-Students who graduate from this program report average early career earnings of construction management and mid-career earnings of $90,531.
+Construction management majors from Norwich University receive an earnings boost of about 8.8% over the average earnings of construction management majors.
 Students who enjoy a more slow-paced life will appreciate Norwich University's location in the small town of Northfield, Vermont.